jkendall327/dotnet-explanations/dotnet-runtime/reference-types-and-value-types.md

 In C#, you can't.
 This decision is already made for you in the type itself.
 An `int` will always be a value type.
 A `StringBuilder` will always be a reference type.

-(Advanced note: there are ways to 'box' a value type so it becomes a reference type, like with [nullable value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types).
+> ⚠️ There are ways to 'box' a value type so it becomes a reference type, like with [nullable value types](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/nullable-value-types).
 But this does not change the underlying type.
-Putting a shirt in a suitcase makes it easier to carry around, but the shirt doesn't change.)
+Putting a shirt in a suitcase makes it easier to carry around, but the shirt doesn't change.

 As a rough guide, the following things are value types: